filakhtov/gentoo-use-docs/media-gfx/exiv2.md

 # media-gfx/exiv2

 ### doc
-Update Doxygen config and run the `make doc` command to generate additional C++ API documentation in the HTML format, including class and namespace references, class hierarchy, etc and install it into the `/usr/share/doc/exiv2-<VERSION>` directory.
+Update Doxygen config and run the `ninja doc` command to generate additional C++ API documentation in the HTML format, including class and namespace references, class hierarchy, etc and install it into the `/usr/share/doc/exiv2-<VERSION>` directory.

 It is safe to disable the flag.